enertial/streamdeck-dcs-interface/README.md

  - `Sources/StreamdeckContext.{cpp,h}` - Class which stores each visible Streamdeck button's settings
  - `Sources/DcsInterface.{cpp,h}` - Interface between plugin and DCS
  - `Sources/DcsInterfaceParams.h` - Defines the UDP ports to communicate with DCS
+ - `Sources/Test/*.cpp` - Contains unit tests for above classes and helps demonstrate their function
- - `Sources/com.ctytler.dcs.sdPlugin/proprtyinspector` - Contains html and javascript for handling user settings The Stream Deck plugin details are modified via `Sources/com.ctytler.dcs.sdPlugin/manifest.json`.
+ - `Sources/com.ctytler.dcs.sdPlugin/proprtyinspector` - Contains html and javascript for handling user settings
+ - `Sources/com.ctytler.dcs.sdPlugin/manifest.json` - Configuration for the Stream Deck plugin

 # Build from source instructions
 A build script is included which will build both the C++ executable which handles the communcation with DCS as well as the package for the Stream Deck plugin: `build_plugin.bat`